ArtDayOrg/ArtDayEmberClient/README.md

 <img src="/screenshots/Schedule.png" width="360" />

-and the admin prints rosters for the instructors of the sessions.
+and the admin prints rosters for the instructors of the sessions:

 <img src="/screenshots/Rosters.png" width="360" />